 Nutribullet is one of the world’s most popular brands and the best Nutribullet is definitely up there with anything the blending world has to offer, especially given their low prices and compact designs.
 Sure, its pre-eminence is partly down to absolutely ferocious marketing, but it's also thanks to the unique blending method it employs.
 Nutribullets are one of the few products that are highly rated by both top chefs and people with small kitchens and low budgets.

-The success of the best Nutribullets has led to a whole load of Nutribullet rivals, but real Nutribullets still rule the blending and smoothie-making worlds.
-They are probably on a lot of 'back to school' shopping lists for their versatility, ease of cleaning and compact dimensions.
+The success of the best Nutribullets has led to a whole load of Nutribullet rivals, but genuine Nutribullets still rule the blending and smoothie-making worlds, thanks to their versatility, ease of cleaning and compact dimensions.
+Nobody else has ever come up with an affordable blender that can quite match up.

 We also have guides to the best blender – of all types – and the best portable blender.
 Oh and there's the best KitchenAid mixers too, which also includes a few blenders.
 However, if you are dead set on entering the nutritious world of NutriBullet, start right here.